bharadx07/bharadwajduggaraju/README.md

 <!-- markdownlint-disable-next-line -->
 I'm a student, programmer, and an open source enthusiast.
-I founded [TechToday](https://github.com/bharadwajduggaraju/techtoday) (100+ users), develop at [Jagathi Foundation](https://github.com/bharadwajduggaraju/jf), and contribute to popular open-source projects.
+I founded [TechToday](https://github.com/bharadwajduggaraju/techtoday) (100+ users), develop at [Jagathi Foundation](https://github.com/bharadwajduggaraju/jf), and contribute to popular open-source projects while creating my own.
 I'm learning Competitive Programming, while working on Robotics (FRC), and teaching at [Robotics For All](https://roboticsforall.us).
 On the side, I'm a avid debater and speedcuber.

 <h4>
   <samp>